 Completed in 1995, Los Adobes de Maria, Santa Maria, California, is a complex of 65 affordable 2-story townhouses rented exclusively to families earning a substantial portion of their income from agricultural employment.
 This project was created with the assistance of a broad base of support, including USDA Rural Economic and Community Development, HUD, City of Santa Maria, Santa Barbara County, & the State Department of Housing and Community Development.

 The townhouses range from two to five bedrooms to accommodate a wide range of family sizes.
-Los Adobes de Maria also features the Cesar Chavez Community Building, which houses a library and computer center, after school mentoring programs for elementary and secondary students, literacy classes, and other enrichment programs.
-The Center also includes a specially designed child care facility in which the Santa Barbara Community Action Commission operates a Head Start program.
+Los Adobes de Maria also features the Cesar Chavez Community Building and a specially-designed child care facility in which the Santa Barbara Community Action Commission operates a Head Start program.

 Completed in 2004, Los Adobes de Maria II is the second phase of a rental complex for farm worker families.
 This phase brings an additional 52 townhomes to the Los Adobes de Maria project, creating a total of 117 units.
 The development has been hailed as a model solution to address the lack of affordable housing for farm workers and their families.
 Los Adobes de Maria II drew attention for its innovative concept from Paul Venosdel, California Director of USDA Rural Development, who has visited the site.

 The townhomes feature two and three bedroom rentals, a community meeting space with kitchen, health screening and treatment facility, learning center, and a new soccer field and basketball court.
 These amenities are available and shared by all tenants of phase I and II.